deividAlfa/Alfa-166-Unilink-CD-emulator/readme.md

 	[18 10 01 02][2B]
 	[10 30 8C 10][DC][24 A8 17 60][1F]

-- In documentation, you have an Excel file that will parse this data, "Parse Data".
+- In documentation, you have an Excel file that will parse this data, "Parse unilink data.xlsm".
 It already has data for the curious.<br>
   It uses VBA, so you need to enable macros.
 The function is called "ParseUnilink".<br>
   The result would be: